mde/ejs/README.md

 Browser: EJS supports all modern browsers, but is very likely to work even in very, very old browsers.
 Your mileage may vary.

+Bundlers and alternate runtimes: as of v6.0, the published package imports cleanly under Rollup, Rolldown, tsdown, esbuild, Webpack, Vite, Browserify, Bun, and Deno.
+Earlier versions emitted `module.exports = ejs;` from inside the ESM source as a dual-mode shim; modern ESM-aware bundlers and Bun treated this as malformed ESM.
+The shim has been removed from `lib/esm/*.js` and moved into the `lib/cjs/*` compile step, so the published CJS surface (`require('ejs')`) is unchanged.
+For Browserify, pass `--node` so it picks the `main` entry instead of the prebuilt UMD bundle pointed to by the `browser` field.

 ## Features

   * Control flow with `<% %>`